Alignak-monitoring/alignak/doc/source/11_integration/thruk.rst

 ::

-      # I couldn't manage to get Thruk-level permissions to work, let's use Shinken admins privileges
+      # I couldn't manage to get Thruk-level permissions to work, let's use Alignak admins privileges
       can_submit_commands             0

-and define some users as admins in the Shinken configuration:
+and define some users as admins in the Alignak configuration:

 ::